vivekkandasamy/Udacity-courses/Data structures and Algorithms nanodegree/3. Basic Algorithms/Readme.md

 The problem is similar to problem with exceptions like file handler.
 Here paths are added into the trie.
 Later if we search a path, trie returns the corresponding handler or not found handler.

 ### Time and Space complexity
-Usage of for loops to find and store paths on Trie node results in a time complexity of O(n).
+Usage of for loops to find paths on Trie node results in a time complexity of O(nxm), where n is the number of paths and m is the number of charcters in each path.
 The space complexity will be O(n).